IABTechLab/uid2docs/docs/sharing/sharing-bid-stream.md

    - Java SDK: see [UID2 SDK for Java Reference Guide](../sdks/uid2-sdk-ref-java.md)).
    - Python SDK: see [UID2 SDK for Python Reference Guide](../sdks/uid2-sdk-ref-python.md)).
-   - Direct integration with API endpoints: see [Endpoints](/docs/category/endpoints-v2).
+   - Direct integration with API endpoints: see [UID2 Endpoints: Summary](../endpoints/summary-endpoints.md).
    - Direct integration with API endpoints to generate UID2 tokens using the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint, but using the UID2 SDK for JavaScript (see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md)) to refresh UID2 tokens.

    >NOTE: The DSP must integrate with UID2 using one of the server-side SDKs.
 See [Sharing Steps: Summary](sharing-implementing.md#sharing-steps-summary) (step 2).